SSoggyTacoMan/jolly-homepage/README.md

 MIT

 ### note:
-small parts of the site were ai generated, most notably part of the svg/art. the code was written by me for like 90% with exception for code help/learning and debugging (only if i couldnt do it myself). somone told me it looks very ai generated but ehhh i aint changing it i like how i did it and its not ai gen so
+small parts of the site were ai generated, most notably (some) parts of the svg/art. the code was written by me for like 90% with exception for code help/learning and debugging (only if i couldnt do it myself). somone told me it looks very ai generated but ehhh i aint changing it i like how i did it and its not ai gen so